utelecon/utelecon.github.io/mobile/mobile2022.md

 7. You must keep not only a router but also accessories (a power code and a charger)
 8. Do not remove the USIM card without the directions from the university.

-It will be offered to students subject to the above conditions.
+It will be offered to new students subject to the above conditions.

 ## 申し込み / Application